mui/toolpad/docs/data/toolpad/getting-started/why-toolpad.md

 ## Toolpad

-We think addressing above mentioned problems can lead to a better developer experience.
-Let' see how Toolpad solves these:
+We think addressing the above mentioned problems can lead to a better developer experience.
+Toolpad solves them in the following ways:

-### Front end UI
+### Front-end UI

 Toolpad works as a drag-and-drop UI builder and uses MUI's own Material UI components.
-Material UI has almost every component required for internal use cases; currently, Toolpad supports 16 of them and work on supporting more is continuously ongoing.
+Material UI has almost every component required for internal use cases.
+Currently, Toolpad supports 16 of them and work on supporting more is continuously ongoing.

-For more components, Toolpad supports adding any number of custom components.
+For additional use-cases, Toolpad supports adding any number of custom components.
 You can create your own by writing React code.
-Drag-and-drop builder helps you assemble a quick UI and gives you a head start for the next steps.
+The drag-and-drop builder helps you assemble a quick UI and gives you a head start for the next steps.
 It ensures **speed and customization**.

 ### Connecting to data